What Everyone With a Nursing Degree Should Know About Biosimilars

-In 2014, Americans spent $374 billion on medicine.* Such a high expenditure on pharmaceuticals can burden patients and insurers alike.
+In 2019, Americans spent $369.7 billion on retail prescription drugs.1 Such a high expenditure on pharmaceuticals can burden patients and insurers alike.
 To help lower costs, doctors and nurse practitioners prescribe generic versions of drugs that are no longer protected by patents.
 But in the case of biologic medicines, there is no way to make an exact replicate and thus no way to make a generic version.
 This is a problem because many biologics are exceptionally expensive.
 Fortunately, there’s hope.
-Thanks to recent U.S. Food and Drug Administration (FDA) rulings, biosimilars are poised to replace name-brand biologics with lower-cost alternatives.
+Thanks to U.S. Food and Drug Administration (FDA) rulings, biosimilars are poised to replace name-brand biologics with lower-cost alternatives.

 Biologic medicines rely on biological material.
 They encompass a wide range of treatments including vaccines, allergenics, gene therapies, tissue therapies, and blood components.
 All biologics are isolated from natural, biological sources.
 Because of this, they are complex in nature and not easily identifiable.
 Additionally, many are produced using cutting-edge biomedical technology that adds another layer of complexity.

 While both biologic medicines and conventional medicines receive patent protection for a set duration, once those patents expire competing companies can only make generics of conventional medicines.
 That’s because conventional medicines are typically chemically synthesized.
 If you know the formula, you can manufacture an exact replicate of the drug.
 Biologics are different.
 The complexity of their structures and production makes it impossible to produce an exact replicate.

 What is a biosimilar?